Kakusthavarma: Reign

 Kakusthavarma's reign is notable for the marriage alliances that he contracted with other powerful dynasties.
 Most importantly, Kakusthavarma married one of his daughters into the imperial Gupta family.
 It is also likely that Kakusthavarma married another one of his daughters to the Vakataka prince Narendrasena, as the Vakataka records describe Narendrasena's wife Ajjhitabhattarika as a princess of the Kuntala country which probably corresponds to the Kadamba kingdom.

 Kakusthavarma appears to have been a great builder and avid patron of secular architecture as well as of religious causes.
 He is described as possessing numerous palaces adorned with gopuras.
 Kakusthavarma's son and successor, Santivarma, records in his Talagunda pillar inscription that his father had constructed a great water tank near a Shiva temple at which Satakarni and other kings of the past had worshipped.
 Kakusthavarma himself appears to have had Jain religious tendencies, as in his grant at Halasi he begins with an invocation to Jinendra, the lord of the Jinas, and likely patronized a Jain temple at this place.

 Successors

 Upon Kakusthavarma's death, the Kadamba kingdom appears to have been divided between his progeny.
 One of Kakusthavarma's sons, Santivarma, succeeded his father at Banavasi and ruled over the northern part of the Kadamba realm.
-Another one of Kakusthavarma's sons, Krishnavarma, seems to have founded a cadet branch of the Kadamba dynasty at Triparvatha, in the southern part of the Kadamba realm.
+Another one of Kakusthavarma's sons, Krishnavarma I, seems to have founded a cadet branch of the Kadamba dynasty at Triparvatha, in the southern part of the Kadamba realm.